A unique concept in Quebec and around the world

-This Quebec-based company was created by two young entrepreneurs determined to bring a positive solution to women’s lives, and to our planet.
-They are dedicated to creating a new reusable menstrual protection solution; an innovation that makes a strong competition to “the empire of tampons and disposable pads”.
+Our Quebec-based company was created by two young entrepreneurs determined to bring a positive solution to the lives of people who menstraute – and to our planet.
+They were dedicated to creating a new reusable menstrual protection solution, an innovation that’d finally take on “the empire of tampons and disposable pads” once and for all.

-Olivia Elting and Erica Athena Lebrun are the two passionate women at the head of the startup.
-Their N°1 mission is to create a healthier future for the planet and for humans.
+Olivia Elting and Erica Athena Lebrun are the two passionate women helming the start-up.
+Their N°1 mission is to create a healthier future for people and the planet.
 Every year, 45 billion sanitary pads are thrown into landfills and oceans around the world.

-January 2018: Finalist Canada Post E-commerce Innovation Awards.
+January 2018: Finalist in the Canada Post E-Commerce Innovation Awards.

 July 2018: SME Stock Exchange Montreal.